 The Paramount Group and Aerosud created the Advanced High-performance Reconnaissance Light Attack (AHRLAC) aircraft in 2009.
 It was designed in Africa for low-cost operations from austere locations.
 It was a modern and sophisticated design, with advanced sensor and mission systems.
-The design is reminiscent of the OV-10 Bronco or Cessna 337, a pusher propeller configuration and tandem cockpit.
+The design is reminiscent of the OV-10 Bronco or Cessna 337, with a pusher propeller configuration and tandem cockpit.
 It has 7 hours plus mission endurance with an 800kg payload and full fuel.
 Take off distance is 550m with a full payload.
 The high wing and pusher propeller configuration help with operation from austere locations it can self-deploy with tools and equipment stored in the lower pod.

 Things went well for the development programme and by 2016, the aircraft had completed over 250 hours of testing.
-Plans for an uncrewed version emerged and Paramount entered into an agreement with Boeing for integrated missions systems.
+Plans for an uncrewed version emerged and Paramount entered into an agreement with Boeing for integrated mission systems.

-It had many advantages over trainer derived light attack aircraft like the Super Tucano or re-purposed crop dusters like the Iomax Archangel, it was purpose-designed for the mission, whether that mission is anti-poaching or close air support.
+It had many advantages over trainer-derived light attack aircraft like the Super Tucano or re-purposed crop dusters like the Iomax Archangel, it was purpose-designed for the mission, whether that mission is anti-poaching or close air support.
 Another key point is the options list can take the basic platform and add a range of sensors, weapons, engine upgrades, avionics and weapons.